-- Economic theory suggests that there are external benefits of education in an area, such as learning from peers and synergies in problem-solving. - Empirical studies find a positive correlation between higher local education levels and higher earnings. - Human capital externalities are strongly linked to increases in the stock of college graduates in an area. - Externalities associated with higher local education levels benefit all workers, especially less educated workers. - Externalities appear to be particuarly strong for STEM graduates.
+- Economic theory suggests that there are external benefits of education, such as learning from peers and synergies in problem-solving. - Empirical studies find a positive correlation between higher local education levels and higher earnings. - Human capital externalities are strongly linked to increases in the stock of college graduates in an area. - Externalities associated with higher local education levels benefit all workers, especially less educated workers. - Externalities appear to be particularly strong from STEM graduates.